Table of Contents

 AI-driven eSIMs will soon scan signal strength, data usage, and prices to connect you to the best carrier.

-• Predictive Connectivity: AI will foresee weak signals and change networks ahead of time.
+• Predictive Connectivity: AI will anticipate weak signals and adjust networks in advance.

-• Cost Savings: Intelligent algorithms will choose the cheapest plan according to usage.
+• Cost Savings: Intelligent algorithms will select the most cost-effective plan based on usage.

 • IoT & Automation: Smart cars and homes will manage their eSIM profiles themselves.